If you are using natural gas right from the utility natural gas pipe your torch is not getting all the

 A torch flashback can shatter the gas meter, sending metal parts flying in all directions

 High Pressure Natural Gas Is The Best Choice For Jewelry Manufacturing

 Your torch will perform better with high pressure natural gas

 You can even cast platinum with high pressure natural gas

-Natural gas is half the cost of acetylene or propane
+Natural gas is half the cost of acetylene, 75% cheaper than propane

 Be safer by getting fuel gas cylinders out of your studio